botwiki/botwiki.org/content/bots/twitterbots/NixieBot.md

 >
 > When it's not answering bot requests it acts as a clock and realtime window onto twitter chatter in the author's workshop. new abilities are being added steadily.

-You can learn more about the bot at [nixiebot.tumblr.com](http://nixiebot.tumblr.com).
+You can learn more about the bot at [nixiebot.tumblr.com](http://nixiebot.tumblr.com), and [here](http://nixiebot.tumblr.com/ref) is the list of NixieBot commands.

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Eh-up <a href="https://twitter.com/botwikidotorg">@botwikidotorg</a> here&#39;s your pic.
 Hey: <a href="https://twitter.com/NixieBot">@NixieBot</a> this is for you too! <a href="https://t.co/HIi2xT4oD2">pic.twitter.com/HIi2xT4oD2</a></p>&mdash; Neon Clock Tweet Bot (@NixieBot) <a href="https://twitter.com/NixieBot/status/700418685635272704">February 18, 2016</a></blockquote>